How Rent to Own Works: A Guide

 Let’s say Tom agrees to pay standard rent of $1,500 per month to his homeowner.
-Tom pays an additional $300 per month, which is to 20 percent of the standard rent.
+Tom pays an additional $300 per month, which is 20 percent of the standard rent.
 His total rent cost $1,800 per month.
-If Tom’s lease expires in three years, he will have saved up $10,800 total or 36 percent of the cost of the down payment (see below).
+If Tom’s lease term is three years, he will have saved $10,800 from rent credits or 36 percent of the cost of the down payment (see below).

 7. Buying the Home

-So now you know exactly how standard rent, rent credit, and option fee works.
+Now, you know how standard rent, rent credits, and option fees work.
 But what happens once your lease ends?
 Let’s add up our total savings at the end of the lease period:

 Since Tom’s option fee was $5,250 and his accumulated rent credit was $10,800, by the time his lease expires he has saved up $16,050, approximately 53.5 percent of the down payment (see below).

-Regardless, let’s say at the end of the term you can’t afford to purchase the house or decide you’d rather not buy it.
-Unfortunately, the non-refundable option fee would expire, you’d lose all equity earned towards the home, and the seller would keep your option money and rent credit.
+If at the end of the term you can’t afford to purchase the house or decide you’d rather not buy it, the non-refundable option fee and rent credit would expire.
+You’d lose all equity earned towards the home, and the seller would keep your option money and rent credit.

-Potential risks such as this one are inevitable when using a lease option.
-This is why it’s important to treat a lease option as if you actually intend to buy the home and consider all the ins and outs.
+It’s important to treat a lease option as a commitment to buy the home.
+Consider all the pros and cons to protect yourself from these risks.
 In the next section, we will discuss some of these factors.

 Pros & Cons of Rent to Own

-Renting to own has many benefits that could allow you to potentially save a lot of money in the long run.
-However, if you’re not careful, a lease option could damage you financially for many years.
-We’ll teach you all about the pros and cons of rent to own to ensure you make a wise real estate decision.
+Renting to own has many benefits that can save you a lot of money in the long run.
+However, if you’re not careful, a lease option could damage your finances for many years.
+Learn the pros and cons of rent to own to ensure you make a wise real estate decision.

 Pro #1: Build Equity and Improve Your Credit

-Having a set price for the home eliminates the uncertainty of changing market prices and guarantees you your ideal home if you can cover the necessary expenditures.
-Furthermore, having a fixed price creates the incentive for many to organize their personal finances and spending habits; you might even be able to purchase your home before the lease expires.
+Having a set price for the home eliminates the uncertainty of changing market prices.
+So, you have something to budget for.
+Furthermore, having a fixed price creates an incentive to organize their personal finances and spending habits; you might even be able to purchase your home before the lease expires.